School: How to Find the Right School for Your Kids

 When we decided to choose public we really did a lot of research.
 Not only did we talk to parents in our neighborhood, my husband also talked to the bus drivers of the school districts we were considering to get a different perspective.

 We are doing everything we can to give our boys a strong educational foundation, but I also believe in allowing them to use that foundation to build their own lives.
 Of course, I want them all to succeed academically and head off to college and great careers, and I’m here to help them reach their goals.
-But it all starts with a great primary school education, and I’m so glad we chose the school we did.
+But it all starts with a great primary school education, and I’m so glad we chose this tuition for primary english.
 Now we're dealing with the usual challenges—balancing work while helping with homework, school projects and other activities, such as baseball, and trying to support our local school district to the best of our ability.

 In the eighteen months since I launched my start-up, I feel all of this has been easier than when I worked for a large corporation.
 As CEO, I implemented a “Comeback Mom” program with a flexible working program for the AboutOne team.
 This means all employees (including me) can work flexible hours so they can be a homeroom mom or attend school events, and doctor visits without feeling additional pressure to take time off work.
 We implemented technologies such as Skype and Zendesk mobile support to chat virtually and do customer support from the park if we want to!